George Mackay Brown’s First Collection

 The poems in The Storm have lived on, appearing in later volumes of selected poems.
 The entire collection was included in The Collected Poems of George Mackay Brown in 2005.
 A new edition of The Storm and Other Poems was published in 2019 with a foreword by Kathleen Jamie.

 The writer and poet’s reputation grew as further volumes of poems, short stories, novels and collections of journalism were published.
 In the first poem in The Storm, titled ‘Prologue’ he had set down his aim as a writer:

 For the islands I sing and for a few friends; not to foster means or be midwife to ends.

 But in speaking to the Orkney community he belonged to, his words and imagery ring with concerns and themes that speak to other communities too, all over the world.

-Click here to return to GMB Centenary 2021
+Click the title above to return to GMB Centenary 2021.